 |Insurance group||Warranty||Service intervals||2020/21 company-car tax cost (20%/40%)|

-The price jumps up quickly as you step up the trim range.
-So be aware that if you go for a high-spec C-HR Hybrid, you could be paying much the same as you would for the faster and also pretty well equipped MINI Countryman S E plug-in hybrid.
-Charge it up, and the MINI can go much further on electric power alone.
+The price jumps up quickly as you step up though the trim range, so be aware that if you go for a higher-spec C-HR Hybrid, you could be paying much the same as you would for the faster and also pretty well equipped MINI Countryman S E plug-in hybrid.
+Charge it up, and the MINI can go much further on electric power alone, too.

-The C-HR Hybrid is classed as a petrol car for company-car tax, but as it emits between 86 and 92g/km of CO2, it falls into a low Benefit-in-Kind (BiK) band.
+The C-HR Hybrid is classed as a petrol car when it comes to company-car tax, but as it emits between 86 and 92g/km of CO2, it falls into a low Benefit-in-Kind (BiK) band.
 The C-HR Hybrid will also be cheaper for company-car users than most diesel SUV alternatives such as the SEAT Ateca.

 Toyota C-HR insurance group

 Toyota’s servicing plans start from around £15 a month, and even if you don’t take out one of these policies, official dealers charge fixed prices for specific jobs, so budgeting for maintenance will be simple.

 As a hybrid, the Toyota C-HR will cost £135 a year to tax, £10 per annum less than petrols and diesels.